DmitriyMalayev/pics_search_app/notes.md

 When rerendering, we assign a "grid-row-end" to make sure the image takes up the appropriate space without overlapping.

-`Determining Height of an image in JavaScript`
-We do not use querySelector when working with React.
+`Determining Height of an image in Vanilla JavaScript` We do not use querySelector when working with React.
 We use the Ref System.
 ```js
 document.querySelector("img").clientHeight